souradeep-das/Proffeth/design_pattern_desicions.md

 ![restricting access](https://github.com/souradeep-das/Proffeth/blob/master/images/restricting%20access.png)

 ## Fail Early(Use of Require over if condition)
 Require is used instead of if condition for checking any condition.
 To avoid failing a function without throwing is avoided by using the require statement.
-The require statement will check for the condition and throw if the condition is met.
+The require statement will check for the condition and throw if the condition is not met.
 This has been used in function paytrainer where a nested if condition is replaced with require statements.

 ## Oracle
 An oracle service - Oraclize has been used to get the price of eth in usd.
 It uses Wolfram Alpha to convert the amount of eth to USD on that specific time.